 Hello, I'm Daniel

-Over the course of my career, I've tackled a broad range of disciplines in coding, design, illustration, photography, video, music, gaming, writing, marketing, and business.
+Over the course of my career, I've tackled a broad range of disciplines which include coding, design, illustration, photography, film, music, gaming, writing, marketing, and business.
 While I mainly focus on the front-end side of things, I strive to continually learn and grow my skill-set in a variety of subjects.

 Even with years of experience, I still have to use documentation and cheat sheets while I work.
 I realized early in my career that trying to memorize everything about every language is an unrelenting approach to learning.
 Knowledge has become cheap due to the advances of the Internet, and creative execution is now a more valuable skill to learn.